jacobcantwell/extend-a-self-managed-ad-fs-to-aws-control-tower/README.md

 AWS Control Tower incorporates AWS SSO, a cloud-based service that simplifies SSO access in a multi-account environment.
 Using AWS SSO, the directory connected to AWS Control Tower controls user authentication.
 Each user’s assigned account access and level of access permissions granted determines authorization.

+You can use AWS Service Catalog apis to automate the creation of accounts in AWS Control Tower.
+With programmatic account creation using AWS Control Tower, you can create accounts in batches, apply customizations and verify account configuration.

 ## Limitations of Integrating with ADFS

 * Creation of IAM Roles in each AWS Member account.
 AWS SSO does this centrally through Permission Sets.